François Achille Bazaine: Prelude

-The defection of Bazaine liberated the army besieged by Germans, and who hastened to Orléans to front face the initiative in progress of raising a Republican Army.
+The defection of Bazaine liberated the army of besieging Germans, who hastened to Orléans to front face the initiative in progress of raising a Republican Army.
 It was then therefore easy to assign the moral weight of the defeat to Bazaine.
 In August 1873, he arrived at Paris, where an investigation was opened on the initiative of General Ernest Courtot de Cissey.
 The investigative board gave their advice which led to several accusations.
 Bazaine then requested that the case be presented to a war council.
 The royalists and the republicans held their bouc émissaire in order to lay all the responsibilities of a defeat on a Bonapartist and justify the proclamation of the French Republic of 4 September 1870, and attempting to show the incapacity of the Emperor, through his subordinate.
 Certain Bonapartists were not unhappy that Bazaine was being judged, as this obscured accordingly the responsibilities of Napoleon III.
 Bazaine was then the ideal expiatory victim, who was brought in front of a war council sitting at Grand Trianon.
 The Duke of Aumale, President, condemned him to death with military degradation for having capitulated in an open campaign, collaborated with the enemy, and surrendered Metz before having exhausted all available means of defense.
 However, the same tribunal, which just condemned him, signed unanimously and sent to the President of France (and the Minister of War) a request for mercy in regards to M. Marshal Bazaine.
-His sentence was commuted then to 20 years in prison, without degradation ceremony, by the new President, Marshal MacMahon, who also was beaten at Sedan.
+His sentence was commuted then to 20 years in prison, without degradation ceremony, by the new president, Marshal MacMahon, who also was beaten at Sedan.
 This inspired Victor Hugo to remark: "Mac-Mahon absolves Bazaine.
 Sedan washes Metz.
 The idiot protects the traitor."